TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-Continue enumerating the system, we list with `"netstat"` a interesting port, the `8000` one:
+Continuing our enumeration, we use `"netstat"` and find an interesting port, the `8000` one:

 <br />